jpegleg/dwarven-toolbox/README.md

 Modify: 2023-06-13 18:41:08.606949565 -0400
 Change: 2023-06-13 18:41:08.606949565 -0400
  Birth: 2023-06-13 18:40:17.348422483 -0400
 $ box "The great forges have made some of the most powerful weapons in the kingdom.
 The great forges have made some of the most powerful weapons in the kingdom.
 The great forges have made some of the most powerful weapons in the kingdom.
 The great forges have made some of the most powerful weapons in the kingdom.
 The great forges have made some of the most powerful weapons in the kingdom.
 The great forges have made some of the most powerful weapons in the kingdom.
 The great forges have made some of the most powerful weapons in the kingdom.
-The great forges have made some of the most powerful weapons in the kingdom." > t.gz
+The great forges have made some of the most powerful weapons in the kingdom." | xxd -r -p > t.gz
 $ stat t.gz
   File: t.gz
   Size: 95              Blocks: 8          IO Block: 4096   regular file